Peptides

 What Is Thymosin Alpha-1?

 Thymosin Alpha-1 (Tα1) is a 28-amino-acid peptide originally isolated from thymic tissue (thymosin fraction 5) by Allan Goldstein at George Washington University in the 1970s.
-The thymus gland is where T-cells mature, and Tα1 is one of the key peptides involved in this process.
+The thymus gland is the organ where T-cells — the adaptive immune system's primary effector cells — mature and develop the ability to distinguish self from non-self.
+Tα1 is one of the key peptides produced by the thymus that orchestrates this maturation process, and its decline with age (thymic involution) is believed to contribute to the immune deterioration seen in older adults.

 Core Concept